-This country-specific Q&A provides an overview to Employment & Labour Law laws and regulations that may occur in Croatia.
+This country-specific Q&A provides an overview of Employment & Labour Law laws and regulations applicable in Croatia.

 Regular notice of termination